This article describes how to access your UniFi Protect application, the factors that may create connectivity issues, and how to address said issues.

-Note: Note your observations.
+Note: Track your observations.
 They may be helpful if you need to contact our technical support team.

 To identify potential reasons for slow stream loading and/or frequent buffering:

-- Perform a speed test using the Wifiman app while connected to the same network as your UniFi OS Console.
-UniFi Protect should perform well with a network connection better than 5 Mbps and decently with a connection of at least 2.5 Mbps.
-Below this, performance may suffer.
+- Perform a speed test using the WiFiman app while connected to the same network as your UniFi Console.
+Protect deployments with network speeds under 2.5 Mbps may see poor performance.

 - Ensure that your computer or mobile network is not limiting bandwidth:

-- A VPN could be preventing client devices from making a peer-to-peer connection with your UniFi OS Console, meaning that all data is first relayed through Ubiquiti’s Remote Management Service—leading to diminished performance.
+- A VPN could be preventing client devices from making a peer-to-peer connection with your UniFi Console.
 If so, disable the VPN.

 - Check your computer's CPU utilization.
-A lower-specialization computer may not be capable of playing back multiple video streams.
-If the CPU utilization is nearing 100%, try playing back fewer video streams (e.g., fewer cameras on the live view matrix).
+If the CPU utilization is nearing 100%, try playing back fewer simultaneous video streams (i.e., fewer cameras on the live view matrix).

 If you can't access the Protect application remotely:

-- If it is enabled , try disabling it and enabling again.
+- Confirm that Remote Access is enabled.
+If it is enabled, try disabling it and enabling again.

 - Visit status.ui.com to see if there are any issues with Ubiquiti’s Remote Management Service currently being resolved.